hodyroff/scs-training/Introduction/README.md

        to your needs, to innovate and to contribute.
-    4. Open Operations: The ability to acquire the knowledge and skills from documentation, knowledge sharing and learning events, transparency on operational processes in order to be capable to operate your own infrastrcuture.
+    4. Open Operations: The ability to acquire the knowledge and skills from documentation, knowledge sharing and learning events, transparency on operational processes in order to be capable to operate your own infrastructure.

 ## About Sovereign Cloud Stack
 * The idea is to leverage mature Open Source Software (OSS) to support digital sovereignty